-Housing Authority of the City of Austin Housing Choice Voucher Program Initial Lease Term Unlike in the standard the HCV program, SV voucher holders may enter into an Formatted: Indent: Left: 1.08", First line: 0" initial lease that is for less than 12 months, regardless of the PHA policy in Section 9-I.E., Term of Assisted Tenancy.
-Portability The normal HCV portability procedures and requirements outlined in Chapter 10+ Formatted: Indent: Left: 1.08", First line: 0" generally apply to SVs.
-Exceptions are addressed below. • Under SV, applicant families may move under portability even if the family did not have legal residency in the jurisdiction of the initial PHA when they applied, regardless of PHA policy in Section 10-II.B.
-A receiving PHA cannot refuse to assist an incoming SV family, regardless of whether the PHA administers SVs under its own ACC. • If the SV family moves under portability to another PHA that administers SVs under its own ACC: The receiving PHA may only absorb the incoming SV family with an SV (assuming it has an SV voucher available to do so).
-If the PHA does not have an SV available to absorb the family, it must bill the initial PHA.
-The receiving PHA must allow the family to lease the unit with SV assistance and may not absorb the family with a regular HCV when the family leases the unit.
-Regardless of whether the receiving PHA absorbs or bills the initial PHA for the family's SV assistance, the SV administration of the voucher is in accordance with the receiving PHA's SV policies.
-Formatted: Space After: 0 pt, Line spacing: single, • If the SV family moves under portability to another PHA that does not administer SVs Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5", under its own ACC, the receiving PHA may absorb the family into its regular HCV Widow/Orphan control program or may bill the initial PHA.
-Formatted: Font: Bold Family Briefing In addition to the applicable family briefing requirements at 24 CFR Formatted: Indent: Left: 1.08", First line: 0" 982.301(a)(2) as to how portability works and how portability may affect the family's assistance, the initial PHA must inform the family how portability may impact the special SV services and assistance that may be available to the family.
-The initial PHA is required to help facilitate the family's portability move to the receiving PHA and inform the family of this requirement in writing, taking reasonable steps to ensure meaningful access for persons with limited English proficiency (LEP).
-HACA Policy In addition to following HACA policy on briefings in Chapter 5, as part of the briefing Draft Revised October 20, 2023 December 7, 2022 Page573
+The normal HCV portability procedures and requirements outlined in Chapter 10 generally apply to SVs.
+Exceptions are addressed below.

+- Under SV, applicant families may move under portability even if the family did not have legal residency in the jurisdiction of the initial PHA when they applied, regardless of PHA policy in Section 10-II.B. - A receiving PHA cannot refuse to assist an incoming SV family, regardless of whether the PHA administers SVs under its own ACC. - If the SV family moves under portability to another PHA that administers SVs under its own ACC: - The receiving PHA may only absorb the incoming SV family with an SV (assuming it has an SV voucher available to do so). - o If the PHA does not have an SV available to absorb the family, it must bill the initial PHA.
+The receiving PHA must allow the family to lease the unit with SV assistance and may not absorb the family with a regular HCV when the family leases the unit. - Regardless of whether the receiving PHA absorbs or bills the initial PHA for the family's SV assistance, the SV administration of the voucher is in accordance with the receiving PHA's SV policies. - If the SV family moves under portability to another PHA that does not administer SVs under its own ACC, the receiving PHA may absorb the family into its regular HCV program or may bill the initial PHA.